 People can put on a nicotine patch as soon as they stop smoking.
-They do not need to wait a certain length of time before starting nicotine replacement therapy.
+A person does not need to wait a certain length of time before starting nicotine replacement therapy.

 Experts such as the